blaulichtSMS/docs/dashboard_api_v1.md

 _**/api/alarm/v1/dashboard/login**_

 To log in you need to send an HTTP POST request with header `Content-Type: application/json` to the above URL.
-The login data are the same as for [https://dashboard.blaulichtsms.net](https://dashboard.blaulichtsms.net/#/).
+The login data is the same as for [https://dashboard.blaulichtsms.net](https://dashboard.blaulichtsms.net/#/).

     {
         "username" : "myUser",